Karthikey22/fabric-token-sdk/README.md

 # Getting started

-Clone the code and make sure it is on your `$GOPATH`.
+Clone the github code and make sure it is on your `$GOPATH`.
 (Important: we assume in this documentation and default configuration that your `$GOPATH` has a single root-directory!).
 Sometimes, we use `$FTS_PATH` to refer to the Fabric Token SDK repository in your filesystem.